 Because puppies typically do a great job at not having accidents in their crate, that is a good step in getting them house broken.
-Penny was VERY fast to be about 90% house broken – I would say something like 2 or 3 weeks, then it took another week or so before she was 100%.
+After 2 or 3 weeks, Penny was 90% house broken.
+Then after another week or so, she became completely house broken.

-We honestly feel as though Penny has been VERY well behaved for a puppy, but she sure isn’t perfect.
-One thing I SWORE she wouldn’t do was lay on our couches….but that was a fight I lost really fast.
+Penny is very well behaved, but she sure isn’t perfect.
+One thing I SWORE she wouldn’t do is lay on our furniture.
+However, I lost that fight, fast.
 She loves to be on furniture and sometimes even tries to be on my lap.

-We keep these bully sticks on hand, and honestly – it is an investment because she goes through them really fast.
-It has been the best thing for keeping her from chewing on anything in our home or from nipping.
-The nipping lessens as they get older and are no longer teething.
+We keep these bully sticks on hand.
+Honestly, it is an investment because she goes through them really fast.
+It has been the best thing for keeping her from chewing on anything in our home or from nipping, which will lessen with time.

 Jumping has been our hardest behavior to curb for Penny.
 She is a big dog and is very strong.
 Coupled with the fact that my youngest child just turned 2 has been rough from time to time because Penny doesn’t understand her size.

-We have heard that Berniedoodles do tend to bark more than Penny does – so I am not 100% sure that our experience with the minimal barking from Penny is accurate.
+We have heard that Bernedoodles do tend to bark more than Penny does – so I am not 100% sure that our experience with the minimal barking from Penny is accurate.

-Bernedoodles, as with most doodles, are considered a hypoallergenic breed of dog that does not shed.
-That said – they do shed SOME just like you do as a human.
+Bernedoodles are considered a hypoallergenic breed of dog that does not shed.
+That said, they do shed SOME just like you do as a human.
 Penny by no means sheds on our clothes or our furniture.
 We from time to time do find a little fluff of hair against the baseboards, but for the most part have noticed no major shedding.

 Our oldest son is also allergic to dogs, and has done very well with Penny.
-Shedding dogs give him hives with too much contact and Penny has not done that for Jack, so we have been really happy with her hair.
+Shedding dogs give him hives and Penny has not done that for Jack.

 - Brush – My friend Chrissy shared about this brush and I ended up ordering it and LOVING it.
 It is important that you brush their hair so they don’t get matted between groomings.
 The more often you brush your Bernedoodle, the more used to it they will get so they handle it better.